-- (a) Electricity. - (b) Postal services. - (c) Water and Wastewater. - (d) Natural gas. - (e) Communications, for example: voice and data network communications. - (f) The removal, relocation, identification or engineering related to utility infrastructure that exists on road allowances, right of ways and other City properties.
-This includes subsurface and above-surface infrastructure. - (g) Railway companies related to removal, relocation, construction supervision (flagging) and maintenance. - (h) The purchase, sale, delivery and storage of Energy Commodities and the consideration of price hedging for Energy Commodities shall be in accordance with the City's Energy Commodity Policy as amended, repealed or replaced from time to time.

-(5) Government Agencies, regulatory bodies, licensing agencies and other public authorities to which the City is required to remit to or pay a fee.
+- (a) Electricity. - (b) Postal services, postage - (c) Water and Wastewater. - (d) Natural gas. - (e) Communications, for example: voice and data network communications. - (f) The removal, relocation, identification or engineering related to utility infrastructure that exists on road allowances, right of ways and other City properties.
+This includes subsurface and above-surface infrastructure. - (g) Railway companies related to removal, relocation, construction supervision (flagging) and maintenance. - (h) The purchase, sale, delivery and storage of Energy Commodities and the consideration of price hedging for Energy Commodities shall be in accordance with the City's Energy Commodity Policy as amended, repealed or replaced from time to time. - (5) Government Agencies, regulatory bodies, licensing agencies and other public authorities to which the City is required to remit to or pay a fee.

-(6) Other Procurements
+(6) Other

 - (a) Antiques and artifacts (shops, sales, repairs, but not including restoration). - (b) Acquisition of art. - (c) Publications (including newspapers, periodicals, magazines or books), CDs, DVDs and all copyrighted material. - (d) Maintenance fees for software and computer hardware for information systems previously acquired.
-This exemption does not apply to new or additional licenses. - (e) Goods for the purpose of retail sales (re-sale) by the City (not including items that bear the City of Hamilton logo or insignia).
-This exemption does not include food and beverage items. - (f) Media advertising, including trade shows.
+This exemption does not apply to new modules nor to new or additional licenses. - (e) Goods for the purpose of retail sales (re-sale) by the City (not including items that bear the City of Hamilton logo or insignia).
+This exemption does not include food and beverage items. - (f) Media advertising, including trade shows. - (g) Commodity purchases using a commodity price hedging agreement in accordance with the City's Commodity Price Hedging Policy. - (h) Venues (including food and beverage where off site catering is not permitted) for banquets, meetings, events, receptions and training. - (i) Hosting, sponsorship and/or rights fees for conventions or sports events incurred by Tourism Hamilton Inc.

-- (g) Commodity purchases using a commodity price hedging agreement in accordance with the City's Commodity Price Hedging Policy. - (h) Venues (including food and beverage where off site catering is not permitted) for banquets, meetings, events, receptions and training. - (i) Hosting, sponsorship and/or rights fees for conventions or sports events incurred by Tourism Hamilton Inc. - (j) Admission to tourism attractions and destinations for recreational day camps for children and youth. - (7) Sponsorships solicited by the City shall be in accordance with the City's Policy for Commercial Advertising and Sponsorship as amended, repealed or replaced from time to time.
+- (j) Admission to tourism attractions and destinations for recreational day camps for children and youth. - (k) Real estate sale transactions. - (I) Alcoholic beverage purchases by the golf courses. - (7) Sponsorships solicited by the City shall be in accordance with the City's Policy for Commercial Advertising and Sponsorship as amended, repealed or replaced from time to time.